erpc-io/eRPC/NOTES.md

 ## Code notes
  * The packet number carried in packet headers may not match the packet's index in MsgBuffers.
- * If a function throws an exception, its documentation should say so.
  * The Rpc object cannot be destroyed by a background thread or while the foreground thread is in the event loop (i.e., by the request handler or continuation user code).
 This means that an initially valid Rpc object will